digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 The Java Code Generator uses Java Generic types to represent :ref:`DAML parameterized types <daml-ref-parameterized-types>`.

-Below is a DAML fragment defining the parameterized type `Attribute` for use by the `
+Below is a DAML fragment defining the parameterized type ``Attribute`` for use by the ``BookAttribute`` type for modeling the characteristics of the book.

 .. code-block:: daml
   :caption: Com/Acme.daml